PartICIP - An inclusive and sustainable vocational training system

 Background

-The PartICIP program is unfolding in a global context marked by widespread poverty among the Malian population, exacerbated by persistent security, social, political and institutional crises that have affected the country for many years.
-This situation has further deteriorated since 2020 due to the Covid-19 pandemic, the military coup in August 2020, and the recent diplomatic crisis with ECOWAS and other international partners, plunging Mali into a period of considerable uncertainty.
+The PartICIP programme is being deployed in a context of deep and prolonged crisis in Mali, where widespread poverty is compounded by persistent security, social, political and institutional challenges.
+Since 2020, the situation has worsened due to the Covid-19 pandemic, the military coup in August 2020, and the recent diplomatic crisis with ECOWAS and other international partners, plunging the country into a period of significant uncertainty.

-Mali is characterised by high demographic pressure and an undiversified economy, which has not undergone any significant structural transformation in recent decades.
-In addition, the country suffers from an acute shortage of skilled labor, affecting all sectors of the economy.
-The population is predominantly young, with almost half aged between 15 and 24, but many of these young people have low levels of literacy.
-Every year, some 300,000 young people, often with little or no qualifications, enter the job market.
+Mali faces intense demographic pressure and an undiversified economy, which has seen little structural transformation in recent decades.
+The country suffers from a severe shortage of skilled labour across all sectors.
+Nearly half of the population is aged between 15 and 24, yet many young people have low literacy levels.
+Each year, around 300,000 youth, often unqualified or with minimal training, enter the labour market.

 The program

-In view of the complex context, constraints and challenges facing the Vocational Training and Employment (VTE) sub-sector, the Partnership Program for Insertion via Private Sector-led Skills (PartICIP) aims to work with the Malian government to support its efforts to reform and develop the sub-sector.
-More specifically, the program focuses on strengthening the management of the sub-sector, improving the match between young people's skills and the needs of the labor market, and promoting the sustainable professional integration of young people.
-These actions are aligned with the various orientations defined in national policy, strategy and program documents.
+In light of the complex context and the challenges facing the Vocational Training and Employment (VTE) sub-sector, the PartICIP programme aims to work in collaboration with the Malian government to support its reform and development efforts.
+Specifically, the programme focuses on strengthening the management of the sub-sector, improving the alignment between young people's skills and labour market needs, and promoting sustainable professional integration for youth.
+These actions are fully aligned with the orientations set out in national policy, strategy and programme documents.

-The development of a training offer in line with local economic needs, with an emphasis on self-entrepreneurship and socio-professional integration, will help provide Mali with the skilled workforce it needs for its socio-economic development.
+By developing a training offer that responds to local economic needs, with a strong emphasis on self-employment and socio-professional integration, PartICIP contributes to building a skilled workforce essential for Mali’s socio-economic development.

 Objectives

-1. Young people between the ages of 15 and 35, including holders of the Diplôme d'Études Fondamentales (DEF) and non-oriented students.
-For this target group, the aim is to provide the job market with young people who have the knowledge and skills adapted to the needs of a private sector in search of qualified human resources through dual training.
+• Young people aged 15 to 35, including those with a Diplôme d'Études Fondamentales (DEF) and those not yet oriented.
+The goal is to equip the labour market with youth who possess skills and knowledge tailored to the needs of a private sector seeking qualified human resources through dual training.

-2. Selected branches of the private sector looking for a skilled and competent workforce to boost their competitiveness and develop their activities.
+• Selected branches of the private sector, which require skilled and competent labour to boost competitiveness and expand their activities.

-4. The Regional Councils, which will be responsible for project management in the sub-sector in partnership with the private sector and decentralised technical services.
+• Regional Councils, which will assume ownership of the sub-sector in partnership with the private sector and decentralised technical services.

-5. Vocational training centers and institutes, with the expectation of co-developing high-quality, relevant training courses, in close cooperation with the private sector, and of having an appropriate technical and teaching platform.
+• Vocational training centres and institutes, expected to co-develop high-quality, relevant training programmes in close collaboration with the private sector, and to be equipped with appropriate technical and pedagogical resources.

-The PartICIP program will implement dual training in four economic sectors in the former regions of Mopti (construction & agriculture, including agri-food), Sikasso (mining & construction), Timbuktu (construction & agriculture, including agri-food), and to a lesser extent in the district of Bamako (hotels and catering).
+• PartICIP will implement dual training in four economic sectors across the former regions of Mopti (construction and agriculture, including agri-food), Sikasso (mining and construction), Timbuktu (construction and agriculture, including agri-food), and to a lesser extent, in the district of Bamako (hospitality and catering).

-In addition, other key players in the PartICIP implementation strategy include:
+Additional key actors in PartICIP’s implementation strategy include:

-• Training centers in each region, with the technical and pedagogical capacity to co-develop and implement training programs in close collaboration with the private sector, as well as sufficient intake capacity.
+• Regional training centres, with the technical infrastructure and pedagogical capacity to co-develop and deliver training programmes in close partnership with the private sector, and with sufficient hosting capacity.

-• Companies able to co-develop and contribute financially to the implementation of dual training (provision of a technical environment, tutoring resources, etc.).
+• Companies, capable of co-developing and financially contributing to the implementation of dual training (providing technical environments, mentoring resources, etc.).

-• Structures able to provide information on careers, job placement schemes and available funding, and to ensure better coordination of resources in the sector.
+• Structures that provide career guidance and information, support access to employment schemes and funding opportunities, and ensure better coordination of resources within the sector.

 Phase 1 results

-Thanks to the systematic mobilisation of the private sector in the governance, programming and implementation of vocational training, 4,000 young women and men in Mali finish their dual-type vocational training courses with in-demand skills, and enter the job market easily and sustainably.
+Through the systematic involvement of the private sector in the governance, planning and implementation of vocational training, 4,000 young women and men in Mali complete dual vocational training programmes with in-demand skills, enabling them to integrate easily and sustainably into the labour market.

-• The TCs effectively manage the sub-sector in their regions, in partnership with the private sector and decentralised technical services (executed with the Regional Councils of Timbuktu, Mopti and Sikasso).
+• Regional Councils in Tombouctou, Mopti and Sikasso effectively exercise ownership of the sub-sector in their regions, in partnership with the private sector and decentralised technical services.